systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 up the boot entry is contained in a single PE file that can be signed cryptographically as one for the purpose of EFI SecureBoot.

-A valid unified kernel image must contain two PE sections:
+A valid unified kernel image in the `/EFI/Linux/` directory must contain two PE sections:

 * `.cmdline` section with the kernel command line,
 * `.osrel` section with an embedded copy of the